 Students are normally expected to satisfy the logic requirement by the beginning of their second year.

-Students must demonstrate competence -- in the manner described below -- on topics in ethics or political philosophy or aesthetics.
+Students must complete one graduate subject in ethics or political philosophy or aesthetics.

 A student may petition COGS to waive a requirement in light of his/her special circumstances.

 While in the normal case a student's 10 graduate subjects will be seminars, students may also take an independent study with a faculty member.
 Students wishing to register for 24.891 or 24.892 must obtain permission from the Chief COG.
 After talking with the faculty member they wish to supervise their independent study, the student should write a proposal describing how often they will meet, how long the meetings will last, a tentative list of readings, and the amount of writing they will do.
 The Chief COG will approve an independent study only if the amount of work proposed equals or exceeds the usual amount of work in a seminar.

 Students can minor in a field outside philosophy of their choosing (for example, linguistics, psychology, science technology and society, physics, feminist theory...).
 To earn a minor in field X a student must (i) pass 3 graduate subjects in field X, (ii) pass one graduate philosophy subject on a topic related to field X, and (iii) obtain COGS approval.
 (It is best to seek approval before all 4 subjects have been taken.)
 A student may receive no more than two minors; in the case of two minors, a single philosophy subject may (in rare cases) be used to satisfy clause (ii) for both minors.